EmanueleFrancazi/IGB-and-Normalization/RunsCode/TinyVit/README.md

 - [How to save teacher sparse logits?](./docs/SAVE_TEACHER_LOGITS.md)
 - [Let's train a TinyViT model](./docs/TRAINING.md)

+### Data offset

+The configuration option `DATA.ADD_CONSTANT` allows adding a constant value to every image before normalization.
+Set it to a non-zero value to shift all pixel values by the specified amount.

 ## Citation

 If this repo is helpful for you, please consider to cite it. :mega: Thank you! :)